-Effective January 1, 2018, the Company adopted the following accounting policies.
+Effective January 1, 2018, the Company adopted the following new accounting standards.
 These changes in accounting policies will also be reflected in the Company's subsequent quarters and annual financial statements as at and for the year ended December 31, 2018.